-Over the years, the increased competition has led to a growing variety of CRM tools and applications, offering a wider selection of services and more ways to track and generate leads.
+Over the years, the increased competition has led to a growing variety of CRM tools such as finance CRM and applications, offering a wider selection of services and more ways to track and generate leads.

 First, a CRM saves time.
 For example, marketing companies report that their employees spend roughly 8 hours per week working on leads, gathering and updating information.
 And the problem with hard copy information is that it gets outdated amazingly fast, which means even more hours spent on double-checking facts, addresses, and all sorts of data.

 Your CRM software facilitates the quality leads your business needs and identifies which actions can help convert and retain them.
 Utilizing this data in your strategy allows you to easily track leads throughout the sales process, ensuring you successfully reach your sales goals.